Configuration Reference

 Multi-Target Example

-# Base settings inherited by all targets image: repository: "my-app" tag: "latest" targets: prod: server: "prod.server.com" replicas: 2 staging: server: "staging.server.com" replicas: 1
+# Base settings inherited by all targets image: "my-app:latest" targets: prod: server: "prod.server.com" replicas: 2 staging: server: "staging.server.com" replicas: 1

 Global Configuration